space-rocket/ng2-play-universal/README.md

 After completing installation type in your favorite shell:

-* `npm start` to start a "Hello World" app and go to [localhost:4000](localhost:4000) in browser.
+* `npm start` to start a "Hello World" app and go to [localhost:4000](http://localhost:4000/) in your browser.
 App files are observed and will be re-transpiled on each change.